cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 - `i8sak set ep_saddr 42:01`
 - `i8sak assoc`

-If everything goes fine, you should see somenthing like this:
+If everything goes fine, you should see something like this:
 **Server Board**
 ![image](imgs/6lowpan_accept.png)

 **Client Board**
 ![image](imgs/6lowpan_assoc.png)

-It only left to bring-up the network, so type this command in both boards: `ifup wpan0`.
+It is only left to bring-up the network, so type this command in both boards: `ifup wpan0`.

 At this point, the set-up is complete and it's the moment to use the UDP server and client to have a communication between the boards.
 So, first we need to know the IP of the server board.
 Type the next commands in the server board:
 - `mount -t procfs /proc`
 - `ifconfig`

-You should see somenthing like in the image.
+You should see something like in the image.
 The red square is the IP of the board.
 ![image](imgs/6lowpan_ip.png)

 Finally in the Server board, execute the Server, typing: